klepas/bruins-site/_technology/1994-05-18-Technology-and-Human-Existence-4.md

 title: "The Radical Techno-Critic Jacques Ellul"
 date: 1994-05-18
 version: "19.05.1994"
-abstract: "This is the fourth of a set of twelve course notes written in 1993 and revised across 1994 and 1995 for a half-semester first year option on the philosophy of technology."
+abstract: "This is the first of a set of twelve course notes written in 1993 and revised across 1994 and 1995 for _Technology and Human Existence_, a half-semester first year option on the philosophy of technology."
 ---

 ## Jacques Ellul and the Technological Society